Model Synthesis for Zero-Shot Model Attribution: Introduction

 \section{Introduction}

-In recent years, advanced generative modeling technologies have revolutionized various fields such as art creation, design, and human-computer interaction~\cite{nichol2021glide, ramesh2022hierarchical, rombach2022high, mj}.
-Despite their positive and beneficial applications, new concerns have arisen.
-On the one hand, copyrighted generative models can be copied and distributed, leading to potential copyright infringement issues.
-On the other hand, they can be utilized to generate illegal and malicious content, posing significant challenges to content moderation and social harm prevention.
-To address these issues, model attribution, \ie, the process of identifying the source model of generated content, has recently garnered increasing attention~\cite{marra2019gans,yu2019attributing,xuan2019scalable,yang2022aaai,bui2022repmix, yang2023progressive}.
+\IEEEPARstart{I}{n} recent years, advanced generative (vision) models have revolutionized various fields such as art creation, design, and human-computer interaction~\cite{nichol2021glide, ramesh2022hierarchical, rombach2022high, mj}.
+Despite their positive impact, these models have also given rise to new concerns, such as copyright infringement issues and content supervision.
+To address these concerns, model attribution, the process of identifying the source model of generated content, has gained increasing attention \cite{marra2019gans,yu2019attributing,xuan2019scalable,yang2022aaai,bui2022repmix, yang2023progressive}.
+It helps deter unauthorized copying and distribution, enabling content creators and rights holders to prove ownership and take legal action against infringements.
+Furthermore, model attribution allows regulators to identify and act against entities using generative models for harmful, illegal, or unethical purposes.

-Several studies~\cite{marra2019gans,yu2019attributing} confirmed that generative models could leave unique fingerprints on their output images.
-Further works demonstrated the feasibility of attributing generated images to a limited set of models~\cite{frank2020leveraging,xuan2019scalable,yang2022aaai,bui2022repmix}.
-Considering an unlimited number of unknown models in the open-world scenarios, recent works ~\cite{yang2023progressive, girish2021towards} began to consider solving model attribution in an open-set formalization.
-However, the problem of model attribution remains unsolved.
-Existing solutions are limited by the known/unknown unbalance issue in real-world scenarios, where only a limited number of known models could be sampled while the number of unknown models continues to grow.
-Furthermore, there was little effort put into investigating the cause of fingerprints of generative models, namely, how the fingerprints depend on the network's architecture and specific parameters.
-Understanding this is an important first step toward more effective model attribution algorithms.